Marvin Minsky: Association with Jeffrey Epstein

 Minsky received a $100,000 research grant from Jeffrey Epstein in 2002, four years before Epstein's first arrest for sex offenses; it was the first from Epstein to MIT.
 Minsky received no further research grants from him.

 Minsky organized two academic symposia on Epstein's private island Little Saint James, one in 2002 and another in 2011, after Epstein was a registered sex offender.
-Virginia Giuffre testified in a 2015 deposition in her defamation lawsuit against Epstein's associate Ghislaine Maxwell that Maxwell "directed" her to have sex with Minsky, among others.
-There has been no lawsuit against Minsky's estate.
-Minsky's widow, Gloria Rudisch, says that he could not have had sex with any of the women at Epstein's residences, as they were always together during all the visits to Epstein's residences.
-But in her posthumously published memoir, Giuffre writes that she was forced to have sex with Minsky.
+Virginia Roberts Giuffre said Epstein sent her to have sex with Minsky; Minsky's widow, Gloria Rudisch, has denied this.

 Death

-Minsky died of a cerebral hemorrhage in January 2016, at age 88.
+Minsky died in Boston, Massachusetts on January 24, 2016, aged 88.
+His family reported that he died of a cerebral hemorrhage.
 Minsky was a member of Alcor Life Extension Foundation's Scientific Advisory Board.
-Alcor will neither confirm nor deny whether Minsky was cryonically preserved.
+Alcor will neither confirm nor deny that Minsky was cryonically preserved.